deepak300811/tretton37-meet/README.md

 # Architecture of the project 🎁

 1. A Container conponent holds all the view of the application.
-The a wider view the application has two parts - first, FilterAndTools and second, CardHolder.
+Wider view the application has two parts - 1.
+FilterAndTools and 2.
+CardHolder.
 2. Whole app is devided into components, all components are available in a separate components folder.
-Components used in this web app are CardHolder, DetailCard, Error, FilterAndTools, and Loader.
+Components used in this webapp are CardHolder, DetailCard, Error, FilterAndTools, and Loader.
 3. FilterAndTools is a component where main fetching and filtering of the data happens, then this data is fed to CardHolder which generates the grid or list of DetailCards as per the user requirement.

 # User Stories Developed🙋🏻‍♂️